Santa Rosa Felony DUI Lawyer

 Penalties for Felony DUIs

 California legislation penalizes felony DUI offenders quite harshly.
 The maximum penalties are frequently used in convictions, offering little leeway.
-If you want to avoid being hit with the full force of the law, you should allow our criminal defense lawyers to stand between you and the judge’s gavel.
+If you want to avoid being hit with the full force of the law, you should allow our Santa Rosa felony DUI lawyers to stand between you and the judge’s gavel.

 If you are convicted of a felony DUI, you could face punishment in the form of: